Tanq16/containerized-security-toolkit/README.md

 This is automatically installed when setting up CLI-Productivity Suite on the host machine.

+Also, using a `-D 65500` with the ssh command is helpful such that a fixed browser (maybe a firefox one) is always configured with this dynamic proxy.
+So, even if this image is being run on a cloud VM, sshing into the container with the port forwarding proxy can allow serving stuff in the container on the cloud and view on local.

 It is also useful to have buildkit enabled when building the images locally.
 This can be done by using the following command or adding it to the shell rc file &rarr;

 ```bash